weshipsoftware/weshipsoftware.github.io/.alternator/!readme/intro.md

 <!-- TODO: Add testimonials. -->

-We’ve been lucky to work with some very talented people over the years at all kinds of agencies, startups, local shops, and big tech companies.
+We’ve been lucky to work with talented people over the years at all kinds of agencies, startups, local shops, and big tech companies.

 And we’ve built some great digital products and services used by